 If a discussion has arisen about the gift tax, contact The Medford Tax Experts.

 However, you are allowed to gift up to a lifetime exclusion amount before you are required to pay this gift tax.
-The lifetime exclusion amount is indexed to inflation and currently is more than $5,300,000.
-That’s right five million dollars.
+The lifetime exclusion amount is indexed to inflation and currently is more than $11,580,000.
+That’s right well over eleven million dollars.

 If you have made large gifts or plan to do so, be sure to discuss this with us.
 The IRS has three years to review and determine whether your gift tax return is accurate.
 There is no time limit if you not filed a gift return.
 Filing the paperwork can save you from headaches down the road.